hsaest/Agent-Planning-Analysis/README.md

 ## Citation Information

-If our paper or related resources prove valuable to your research, we kindly ask for citation.
+If our paper or related resources prove valuable to your research, we kindly ask for a citation.

 <a href="https://github.com/hsaest/Agent-Planning-Analysis"><img src="https://img.shields.io/github/stars/hsaest/Agent-Planning-Analysis?style=social&label=Agent-Planning-Analysis" alt="GitHub Stars"></a>